MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 ### Scalability and performance impact

-Agentless code scanning aims to minimize impact on your Azure DevOps environment:

-- **Minimal impact on resource limits**: The system sends some REST requests to pull metadata and code, but it manages scans externally.
-This approach reduces extra load on pipelines and repositories.
-- **Protection from rate throttling**: By reducing direct interactions, agentless scanning helps avoid triggering rate limits.
-This ensures smooth workflows for your teams.
+Agentless code scanning avoids creating resources in the subscription and doesn't require scanning during the pipeline process.
+It uses the Azure DevOps REST API to pull metadata and code.
+This means API calls count toward Azure DevOps rate limits, but you won't incur direct data transfer costs.
+You can manage scans to stay within these limits.
+This method provides efficient, high-performance scanning across repositories without affecting DevOps workflows.
+For more information, see [Azure DevOps Rate and Usage Limits](/azure/devops/integrate/concepts/rate-limits).

 ## Data security, compliance, and access control for agentless code scanning